Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds: The Algorithm and Preliminaries

-This following assumptions are typical in the analysis of online algorithms and make real-time algorithmic path-following of solutions feasible.
-In particular, we consider the online streaming setting with a finite sampling rate, which we assume permits for $K$ iterations of the proximal-gradient steps between two updates of the inputs.
+An on-line proximal-gradient algorithm is stated formally as Algorithm~\ref{alg:PoEG}.
+The coefficients $\{\alpha_i\}$ denote the priority of objective $i$, and belong to the unit simplex (i.e., $\sum_{i=1}^n \alpha_i=1$, $0\le \alpha_i\le 1$).
+The following assumptions are typical in the analysis of online algorithms and make real-time algorithmic path-following of solutions feasible.
+In particular, we consider the on-line streaming setting with a finite sampling rate, which we assume permits $K$ iterations of the proximal-gradient steps between two updates of the inputs.

-\begin{assumption}[Sufficient Processing Power] At all times $t\in[T]$, the algorithm executes at least $K$ iterations before receiving the new input. \end{assumption}
+\begin{assume}[Sufficient Processing Power] At all times $t\in[T]$, the algorithm executes at least $K$ iterations before receiving the new input. \end{assume}